Banks' advisory fee slump deepens in crisis-hit Q4

 "We had a roaring start in 2011 and then it just died," said Craig Coben, head of EMEA ECM at Bank of America Merrill Lynch in London.
 "September, October and November have probably been some of the worst periods we have ever experienced in new equity issuance in Europe."

-BofA ML ranked third globally and seventh in Europe by ECM fees so far this year, according to the data, which ran up to December20.
+BofA ML ranked third globally and seventh in Europe by ECM fees so far this year, according to the data, which ran up to Dec.20.

 For that to happen, policymakers in Europe would have to have allayed investors fears over a Greek debt bailout and the broader euro zone debt crisis.